NAfME Diversity, Equity, Inclusion, and Access

 Current-State Study Information and FAQ

 The National Association for Music Education (NAfME) wants to live up to our core mission of advancing music education by promoting the understanding and making of music by all.
 We are seeking strategies that help our profession confront and conquer the challenges we face.
-NAfME has engaged Cook Ross, a diversity and inclusion consulting firm, to conduct a current-state study to gather and analyze qualitative and quantitative data about diversity, equity, inclusion (DEI) and overall culture within NAfME.
-We want to hear from you!
-Please read on for details about the initiative and how to participate.
+In 2019, NAfME engaged Cook Ross, a diversity and inclusion consulting firm, to conduct a current-state study to gather and analyze qualitative and quantitative data about diversity, equity, inclusion (DEI) and overall culture within NAfME.

 Q: What is a Current-State Study?

-A: It’s a process in which a third party (in this case, Cook Ross) comes into an organization to gather and analyze qualitative and quantitative data about diversity, equity, inclusion (DEI) and overall culture.
+A: It’s a process in which a third party (in this case, Cook Ross) comes into an organization to gather and analyze qualitative and quantitative data about diversity, equity, inclusion, and access (DEIA) and overall culture.
 The third party then shares findings and recommendations designed to help the organization be more diverse, equitable and inclusive going forward.
-Organizations conduct current-state studies when they are starting out on their DEI journey and when they want to take the work to the next level.
+Organizations conduct current-state studies when they are starting out on their DEIA journey and when they want to take the work to the next level.

 A: Cook Ross, a leader in organizational development and bias education.

-A: The methodology allows members and staff to share their perspectives on inclusion and diversity directly through an anonymous Questionnaire, focus groups and interviews.
-In addition to facilitating these, our consultants will examine the organization’s programmatic data, policy and processes.
-They will then identify themes, share findings and provide recommendations with NAfME leaders and the Board.
+A: The methodology allowed members and staff to share their perspectives on inclusion and diversity directly through an anonymous questionnaire, focus groups and interviews.
+In addition to facilitating these, our consultants examined the organization’s programmatic data, policy and processes.
+They then identified themes, share findings and provided recommendations with NAfME leaders and the Board.

 A: The National Association for Music Education wants to live up to our core mission of advancing music education by promoting the understanding and making of music by all.
 We are seeking strategies that help our profession confront and conquer the challenges we face.
 To address these head on, we must understand the real needs of the field and overcome any conscious or unconscious biases that we may have.